mmesh/docs/docs/platform/administration/workflows/workflows.md

 ---
-title: "[Automation] Workflows Administration"
+title: "Workflows"
 description: "The automation subsystem of mmesh is based on workflows.
 They are configured using YAML files to define the jobs you want to automate."
 tags:
   - admin
   - ops
+  - workflows
 ---

-# Ops: Workflows
+# Workflows Administration

 The automation subsystem of mmesh is based on `workflows`.